Careers360 Logo

 Answer:

 The arrangement of sub-shells in order of effective nuclear charge is: d < p < s.
 The net positive charge experienced by an outer electron is known as an effective nuclear charge (Zeff).
-This charge decreases with an increase of azimuthal quantum number (l), that is, the s orbital electron will be more tightly bound to the nucleus than p orbital electron which in turn will be better tightly bound than the d orbital electron.
+This charge decreases with an increase of azimuthal quantum number (l), that is, the s orbital electron will be more tightly bound to the nucleus than p orbital electron, which in turn will be more tightly bound than the d orbital electron.

 Question:25